Back to blog

 Who actually needs Mention, and who is overpaying

 If you work at a company where someone's full-time job includes managing brand monitoring, running competitive intelligence workflows, and producing cross-platform share-of-voice reports, Mention may be worth its price.
+A weekly competitive intelligence brief is the minimum viable version of that workflow for teams without a dedicated analyst.
 The feature depth, source breadth, and collaboration tools are built for that workflow.

 If you are a founder, solo marketer, or small team whose actual workflow is "check what people are saying about us online and respond when something matters," you are overpaying by a significant margin.